cbutcher9/MSc_thesis_peak_learning/README.md

 ## Running the Analysis

-To run the analysis, follow these steps:
+To run the analysis, follow these steps, making sure to name the environment:

 ```bash
 git clone https://github.com/cbutcher9/MSc_thesis_peak_learning/